JerryLead/TablePuppet/README.md

 The \<path to dataset> argument should be the directory path where the *train* directory and *test* directory are located.

-### RFL-ADMM
+### TP-UCQ-ADMM

-In the hybrid scenario, the number of horizontally split parts can be specified using the *client_num* argument, as shown below:
+In the join-union scenario, the number of horizontally split parts can be specified using the *client_num* argument, as shown below:

 ```sh
 python run/admm.py <path to dataset> --dataset=<dataset name> --client_num=2